mseyfi/mseyfi.github.io/posts/VLM/BLIP2.md

 ![im1](/images/BLIP2-Fig1.png)

 *Fig.1  Overview of BLIP-2’s framework.
 We pre-train a lightweight Querying Transformer following a two-stage strategy to bridge the modality gap.
-The first stage bootstraps visionlanguage representation learning from a frozen image encoder.
-The second stage bootstraps vision-to-language generative learning from a frozen LLM, which enables zero-shot instructed image-totext generation (see Figure 4 for more examples).*
+The first stage bootstraps vision-language representation learning from a frozen image encoder.
+The second stage bootstraps vision-to-language generative learning from a frozen LLM, which enables zero-shot instructed image-to-text generation (see Figure 4 for more examples).*

 **Instead of building a massive, monolithic vision-language model from scratch, can we leverage the power of existing, pre-trained, *frozen* models and teach them to work together?**